 “We were having our windows replaced, and hired Just Plantation Shutters to come out and uninstall our existing shutters, and then re-install them after the new windows were in.
 Mike was very professional, sent out a detailed work order, was clear about cost, and willing to work around our dates based on the window install.
-He worked efficiently and left everything clean and tidy.
+He showed up in a mask as required for COVID, worked efficiently and left everything clean and tidy.
 And he was very pleasant to deal with, even though there were a few snags caused by the previous installers using some non-standard parts.
 We highly recommend Just Plantation Shutters!”

 Front control versus hidden tilt rods

 From the very beginning of plantation shutters, long before they came to the Denver area, people wanted to open all the louvers at once instead of one at a time.
 So one of the first innovations was a piece of wood that was attached to the face of all the louvers, when one louver was moved they all followed.

 For a long time, this innovation was the new standard of plantation shutter design, everyone wanted it, after all, who would want to adjust each louver one at a time to let in the light or see the view when the fancy tilt rod invention made life so much easier, this was modern, this was cool.